 Unaccompanied minors trekked hundreds of miles to reach Pignudo camp.
 They have become popularly known as “the lost boys of Sudan,” after Peter Pan’s band of orphans.
 Many saw their friends dying of hunger and dehydration on their way to Ethiopia, Pignudo camp, Gambella region Ethiopia UNHCR / M. Amar / February 1989

 In 1983, a gorilla moment called Sudan People’s Liberation Army/Moment (SPLM/A) started a protracted war with Sudanese Government.
 The Sudanese Government planned to displaced the whole black Africans from the south of the country by all means.
 The Sudanese Government used hunger, army and militias called Murahaliin to kill, rape, abduct, loot and display people from their lands.
 Murahaliin is an Arabic word which literally means displacers.
-The displacers were ready to replace the displaced population.
+The displacers were ready to replace the indigenous population in the South.
 Millions head of cattle, sheep, goats and young boys/girls and women were taken to North Sudan by their captives.
 Majority of captives were sold into slavery, others were made as domestic workers or wives.
 This forceful displacement encouraged many young men and women to join the SPLM/A gorilla moment from all corners of Southern Sudan in large numbers.

 Four years into the war, the SPLM/A leadership had evaluated their overall operation/strategy and came to the conclusion that the war was going to take a long time before the SPLM/A could achieve its objective, the New Sudan.
 It was also envisaged that the Sudanese tactics of destroying education system in South Sudan would lead to lost generation without formal education and close to over 90% illiteracy rate in Southern Sudan.